Civilian life under the German occupation of the Channel Islands: Heating, lighting and cooking

 Coal could no longer be imported from June 1944 and ran out three months later.
 Small amounts of peat were cut for fuel.
 Gas was restricted from 1941, both by appliances and the hours when it was available, running out completely in December 1944.

 Electricity restrictions started in April 1942, with limited usage and hours of use, the supply ceasing in February 1945.
 The shortage of power for pumping caused the piped water supply to be restricted.

 The cutting of wood was restricted from the start of the occupation and rationed from July 1941.
 Gathering wood needed a permit, even if on your own land.
 Late in the war people started stripping empty houses of wood then burning furniture.
-In December 1944 a household with 6 people with no gas or electricity were allowed 2cwt, 224 lbs of wood a week.
+In December 1944 a household with six people with no gas or electricity was allowed 2cwt, 224 lbs of wood a week.
 The scenery had changed by the end of the war, many thousands of trees had been cut down all over the islands.

 Paraffin lamps were made out of tins.
 It was only allowed for lighting and supplies ran out in July 1944.
 Candles were scarce, households were allowed only one per week.
 Matches were also very scarce.

 The old tradition system of taking food in crocks, such as Bean Jar to a bakers to cook in their cooling ovens during the day, for a fee of 3d was encouraged.

 Haybox cooking became popular.
 This required food in a pot to be brought up to heat, then the pot was placed in the centre of a box, packed with hay and left to cook slowly for hours, without using additional fuel.

 Furze ovens were brought back into use in old farmhouses.
 Communal kitchens were set up, as early as 1940.
 Jersey using commercial facilities such as bakeries had produced 400,000 meals by the end of 1943 and the States of Jersey had supplied over 2,000,000 pints of soup.
 Guernsey relied more on mobilising the voluntary sector.

 Sawdust stoves were made from a tin, with the compacted sawdust mixed with tar burnt to create heat.